honjo7777/theta2svf/README.md

   example_area.png: fisheye image of equal-area projection
   example_area_bi.png: binarized bw fisheye image of equal-area projection
   example_area_svf.txt: sky view factor calculated from binarized fisheye image of equal-area projection

+ To run the program, place the "theta2svf_basic_revised.R" and "example.jpg" in the same folder.
+   In "theta2svf_basic_revised.R", following line should be changed Please change the directry in line 9 like, "setwd("/Users/honjo/Desktop/test_folder")" which is the folder name for test.

+ Also the following values of the parameter are changed if necessary. xth<-0.6 #threshold value in making binary images
+   #rgb ratio
+   r_ratio<-1
+   g_ratio<-1
+   b_ratio<-1

 copyright 2017(c) Tsuyoshi Honjo